Philanthropy & Tikkun Olam

 The Reform Jewish Community of Canada adds another signal.

-Its current site includes climate change among the issues it publicly names, even if the material is not yet as developed as its other issue pages.
+Its site includes climate change among the issues it publicly names, even if the material is not yet as developed as its other issue pages.
 That kind of partial institutional adoption can look unimpressive at first glance.
 It is still meaningful.
 Once a national denominational body publicly marks climate as part of its moral field, the question stops being whether the issue belongs in Jewish communal life at all.
 The question becomes what concrete steps will follow.

 That is an important transition.